 AAS Journals encourage the enrichment of articles with supporting data, visualizations, and other digital materials.
 Supporting materials are subject to the same peer-review standards as the articles as a whole, and their inclusion should be justified on scientific grounds.
 The Journals also provide data services to authors, including data review, archiving data behind figures, and linking to outside repositories.
 A complete guide to the process of publishing data products associated with AAS Journal articles is give at our Data Guide.

 Errata are intended to correct errors in the original articles and should not contain updates or other new results.
 They should also not be written for insignificant or minor corrections such as author affiliation updates or author ordering changes.
-The responsible Scientific Editor must approve each Erratum before it can be published, and may require that the Erratum be sent for peer review by the original referee or by an independent referee.
+Corrections to data in machine readable tables require errata since readers need to be informed of the changes however changes to the meta-data of machine readable tables may be allowed provided they are minor in nature and do not alter context of the table.
+In all cases, the responsible Scientific Editor must approve each Erratum or meta-data change before it can be published, and may require that the Erratum be sent for peer review by the original referee or by an independent referee.
 Authors will be charged the normal publication charge for errata except if the error is the responsibility of the Editorial Office or IOP Publishing, in which case the author will not be charged.
 For the ApJL, the charge for publication of an erratum is $150.

 Prepare the erratum as you would a normal manuscript.
 The erratum title should begin with the word "Erratum:" followed by the original article title and ending with the original article reference in parentheses.
 For example, Erratum: "Observations of the Small Points of Light in the Celestial Heavens" (2000, ApJ, 500, 1).
 The original author list and affiliation(s) should be included after the title.
 Do not include footnotes, key words, or an abstract; the erratum text should begin directly after the author list and affiliation(s).
 Include any new tables or figures that are referenced in the erratum after the text.
 The standard AASTeX package can be used to create the erratum.
 Include a README file detailing the changes and the reasons for the change.
 Note that an erratum is considered as a new submission and will be given a new manuscript number.
 When published, the Erratum will appear linked to the original article."